Environmental issues in Chile: Sacrifice Zone: Valparaiso

 The Valparaiso Province is home to the country's largest private and public ports, Quintero and Valparaiso city, respectively.
 This area has a high concentration of polluting industries including copper smelters, thermoelectric plants, and power plants.
 The Province of Valparaiso is known as a national Sacrifice zone, having high concentrations of heavy metals and other pollutants.

 History

 Traditionally the people of the Valparaíso Province found their living through artisanal fishing and agriculture.
 In the past several decades the region's main economy is tourism, in 2016 there was an estimated 1.498,295 tourists visiting the area.

 The largest ports in the country are located in the Valparaiso region.
-The port of Valparaiso is also home to the Chilean Navy base.
+The port of Valparaíso is also home to the Chilean Navy base.
 High rates of emissions, black and Brown carbon (BC and BrC), come from truck and ship activities in this port.
 The public transportation in the city of Valparaíso is run off of diesel fuel.